Backend software engineer

 Backend Systems

-Building .NET Service Fabric and gRPC systems, Java Spring Boot REST APIs, AWS ECS and Lambda services, and storage infrastructure.
+Building .NET Service Fabric and gRPC systems, Java Spring Boot REST APIs, AWS services, storage infrastructure, and deployed TypeScript services.

 Distributed Reliability